SakSal-tech/trade-capture-system/docs/step-5-notifications.md

 - WebSocket server (Spring WebSocket + STOMP)
   - Pros: bidirectional, better for interactive editors or chatty UIs.
   - Cons: more complex server and load‑balancer setup; requires session affinity or a broker for multi‑instance scaling.
 Not strictly necessary for read‑only, event‑streaming for operations.
-  - Decision: keep WebSocket as a later enhancement only if we need bidirectional or very low latency updates.
+  - Decision: keep WebSocket as a later enhancement only if need bidirectional or very low latency updates.
 - Broker + fan‑out service
   - Pros: durable and horizontally scalable; consumer decoupling.
   - Cons: external infra required and more work for on‑boarding.